carolinewang01/rotate/README.md

 - Implement PLR style FCP baseline (this requires implementing a regret-based curator)
 - Implement MEP (we should prioritize MEP over TraGeDi because MEP is stronger)

+### Clean Up Code - ROTATE Release
+- Remove methods that didn't appear in the paper
+- Update paper visualization code names / remove unused methods
+- Add basic documentation
+- Update README

-### Clean Up Code - High Priority:
+### Clean Up Code - Benchmark Release
-- Open-ended learning implementations
+- PPO-ego:
-    - ROTATE: delete unused objective types
+    - Update this code to resample from the agent population each time the episode is done.
+- Clean up IPPO:
+    - Update IPPO/FCP implementation to use wandb logging that's more aligned with rest of codebase
+- Hydra configs:
+    - add structured hydra configs for ego agent training, evaluation, and ppo
+- Get codes to work with RNN ego agent
 - Clean up (L)-BRDiv code
     - Consider merging L-BRDiv and BRDiv implementations
     - Use run_episodes
     - Consider making ego and br nets the same
     - Switch from logging BR/Conf losses to SP/XP losses!
-- Clean up IPPO:
-    - Update IPPO/FCP implementation to use wandb logging that's more aligned with rest of codebase
-- PPO-ego:
-    - Update this code to resample from the agent population each time the episode is done.
-- Hydra configs:
-    - add structured hydra configs for ego agent training, evaluation, and ppo
-- Update paper visualization code names?
-- Add basic documentation
-- Update README

-### Clean Up Code - Lower Priority
 - Heuristic agents:
     - Enable decision-making to account for the available actions
 - Move best response computation code to its own directory?